-NPP 9 Regeneration of Tower Hill Shopping Area
+NPP 9 Regeneration of Tower Hill Shopping Hub

-- The redevelopment of Tower Hill (including environmental improvements) will assist in meeting the wider social, economic and environmental regeneration objectives of the 3Bs Neighbourhood Plan. - 2.
-Development proposals that include the planting of trees and green screening (particularly within the setting the listed building) in accordance with figure 1 are supported. - 3.
-The redevelopment of the Library site as a regeneration project is supported where the scheme includes the creation of community and library facilities. - 4.
-A proposal for a mixed-use scheme to include housing and a cafe as part of the library regeneration is supported where this secures community and library facilities. - 5.
-The design of new (or replacement) shop fronts should demonstrate how the proposal reinforces local character and is in accordance with BCC's design guidance on shopfronts.
+- 1. Development proposals within the vicinity of the Tower Hill Shopping Hub should demonstrate regard for the indicative scheme at Figure 1.
+Development proposals should include the planting of trees and green screening (particularly within the setting of the listed building). - 2.
+A mixed-use scheme to include housing and a café as part of a library regeneration is encouraged so as to secure community and library facilities. - 3.
+The design of new (or replacement) shop fronts should demonstrate how the proposal reinforces local character and is in accordance with BCC's design guidance on shopfronts. - 4.
+Regeneration that looks to enhance and treat the canal as a valuable aesthetic asset and improve community connectivity to the river is encouraged.